sophiabarness/personal-website/README.md

 # Sophia Barnes — Personal Website

 A minimalist, high-performance personal website built with Next.js 16 and Tailwind CSS 4.
-This site features a custom AI agent designed to help visitors learn about my background, projects, and career interests in Sales Engineering and AI infrastructure.
+This site features a custom AI agent designed to help visitors learn about my background, projects, and career interests.

 ## 🚀 Key Features